catalyzeio/stratum-docs/troubleshooting/ssl-cert-install-troubleshooting.md

 # SSL Cert Install Troubleshooting

-## SSL Certificate Renwal
+## SSL Certificate Renewal
 - **My SSL certificate has or is going to expire and needs to be updated**
 	- 1. Obtain your updated SSL certificates from your SSL certificate provider
-	- 2. [Update your certificates](https://resources.catalyze.io/stratum/articles/guides/self-service-SSL/) using the Catalyze CLI by using the [certs update](https://resources.catalyze.io/paas/paas-cli-reference/certs/#certs-update) command.
+	- 2. [Update your certificates](https://resources.catalyze.io/stratum/articles/guides/self-service-SSL/) using the [certs update](https://resources.catalyze.io/paas/paas-cli-reference/certs/#certs-update) command in the Catalyze CLI.
 	- 3. Redeploy your service proxy for your certificate update to take effect.
 To [redeploy](/paas/paas-cli-reference#redeploy) your service proxy via the CLI use the command `catalyze redeploy service_proxy`.

 ## Site and SSL Cert Change